rsdoiel/rsdoiel.github.io/blog/2025/08/31/Building_Your_Own_Antenna.md

 antenna preview
 ~~~

-This micro blog post only lives in the feed list.
+This micro blog post only lives in the feed's item table.
 There is no landing page.
+It will only be written out to RSS and HTML if it remains in the "published" state.
+If the item is removed from the items table the micro blog post will not get rendered the next to you render the feed's page.
+This makes them somewhat emphermal.

 ### Adding a blog post to "mysite"